rgame666/choco/README.md

 24-SEP-2019
-List of programs to install via Chocloatey
+List of programs to install via Chocolatey
 # choco